rsrkpatwari1234/ResearchPaperRecommendation/README.md

 ```
 $use recom
 ```
-3.Quit the terminal and import the datasets into your database
+3.Quit the mongo shell and import the datasets into your database.The following commands create three collections-'papers1','papers2' and 'papers3'
 ```
 $quit()
 $mongoimport --type csv -d recom -c papers1 --headerline --drop ..path/to/dataset/1_sorted.csv
 $mongoimport --type csv -d recom -c papers2 --headerline --drop ..path/to/dataset/nlp3.csv
-$mongoimport --type csv -d recom -c papers1 --headerline --drop ..path/to/dataset/nlp2.csv
+$mongoimport --type csv -d recom -c papers3 --headerline --drop ..path/to/dataset/nlp2.csv
 ```
 4.To close the mongodb server,use the following command
 ```